Keith-S-Thompson/get-versions/README.md

 maintaining the `.txt` suffix and avoiding the use of the comma delimiter.

+For SVN, version numbers are integers with no decimal points, incremented for each commit to the repository.
+Versions that don't apply to the current file are skipped; for example, a given file might have revisions 1, 2, 5, and 7.

 Since git doesn't assign version numbers to individual files, the behavior for git is a bit different.
 It arbitrarily assigns sequential versions, starting at 1, to all the revisions shown by the